input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 <!-- A short (\~200 word) description of the target goals and the technical obstacles to those goals. -->

+## Randomness Generation and the Coin-Flipping Problem

-A well-architected consensus protocol is inherently modular, comprising multiple sub-protocols that together uphold security, efficiency, and decentralization.
-This CPS addresses one of the most fundamental and critical components: the **Randomness Generation Sub-Protocol**, also known as the **Coin-Flipping Protocol**.
+A well-designed consensus protocol is inherently modular, consisting of multiple sub-protocols that collectively ensure security, efficiency, and decentralization.
+Among these, the Randomness Generation Sub-Protocol is crucial in addressing the Coin-Flipping Problem—the challenge of generating fair, unbiased, and unpredictable randomness in a distributed setting.

-Currently, the **Ouroboros Praos** protocol employs a **VRF-based eventual consensus Proof-of-Stake** mechanism for randomness generation.
-However, this design allows for potential manipulation of the randomness output.
-The objective of this CPS is to formally document the issue and coordinate the development of CIPs aimed at mitigating or fully resolving this vulnerability.
+The objective of this CPS is to formally document the Coin-Flipping Problem and coordinate the development of CIPs aimed at mitigating or fully resolving this vulnerability within the Ouroboros protocol.

+This problem is particularly critical in **Ouroboros**, where randomness serves as a foundation for key sub-protocols such as **leader election and committee selection**.
+Ensuring a **robust and tamper-resistant** randomness mechanism is essential to preserving the **security, fairness, and integrity** of the protocol.

-To uphold Cardano’s decentralized ethos, the community must proactively mitigate these risks and **reduce the feasibility of biasing strategies**.
+To uphold Cardano’s **decentralized ethos**, the community must proactively mitigate these risks and **reduce the feasibility of biasing strategies**.
 Addressing this challenge requires answering key questions:

 - **Is Cardano currently being manipulated?**
-  Strengthening **detection mechanisms**, such as **self-mixing analysis** and **forking manipulation detection**, can help monitor potential exploits and assess ongoing threats.
+  Strengthening **detection mechanisms**, such as **self-mixing analysis** and **forking manipulation detection**, can help **identify potential exploits** and assess ongoing threats.

 - **Are we sufficiently disincentivizing randomness manipulation?**
-  Promoting **stake operator diversity** and enhancing incentives for decentralization will make manipulation economically unviable, fostering a more **resilient and distributed** stake pool ecosystem.
+  Enhancing **stake operator diversity** and reinforcing incentives for **decentralization** will make manipulation **economically unviable**, fostering a **resilient and distributed** stake pool ecosystem.

 - **How vulnerable is Cardano to these attacks, and what are the potential consequences?**
-  Refining **risk quantification** will provide a clearer understanding of vulnerabilities, attack feasibility, and potential security gaps within the protocol.
+  Improving **risk quantification** will provide deeper insight into **attack feasibility, vulnerabilities, and potential security gaps** within the protocol.

-Beyond **detection, assessment, and quantification**, **protocol-level adjustments** must be explored to directly **curb manipulation opportunities** and strengthen incentives for honest participation.
+Beyond **detection, assessment, and quantification**, **protocol-level enhancements** must be explored to directly **reduce manipulation opportunities** and strengthen incentives for honest participation.

-Finally, it is crucial to recognize that **adversarial capabilities continuously evolve**, making this an **ongoing challenge** that requires sustained research, adaptation, and community-driven innovation.
+Finally, it is essential to recognize that **adversarial capabilities continually evolve**, making this an **ongoing challenge** that demands sustained **research, adaptation, and community-driven innovation**.

 ## Problem

 <!-- A more elaborate description of the problem and its context.
 This section should explain what motivates the writing of the CPS document. -->